spiral/docs/grpc/golang.md

 }
 ```

-To activate the service make sure to create and build custom application server:
+To activate the service, make sure to create and build a custom application server:

 ```bash
 $ go mod init demo